amanshenoy/path-tracer/readme.md

 # Physically Based Path Tracer
-The below 3D model for the *Head of Michelangelo's David* bust was taken from [this link](https://www.myminifactory.com/object/3d-print-head-of-michelangelo-s-david-52645).
-Other `.obj` files taken from [The Stanford 3D Scanning repository](http://graphics.stanford.edu/data/3Dscanrep/)
+The below 3D model for the *Head of Michelangelo's David* bust was taken from [here](https://www.myminifactory.com/object/3d-print-head-of-michelangelo-s-david-52645).
+Other `.obj` models taken from [The Stanford 3D Scanning repository](http://graphics.stanford.edu/data/3Dscanrep/)
 |:-------------------------:|
 ![Head of David](output/denoised_renders/David.png)